sumandeb003/HTInjection/README.md

     end
 end
 ```
-2. **Random Long Delay:** Occasionally, you might want to introduce a much longer delay than usual, which can be useful for testing timeout conditions.
+2. **Random Long Delay:** Occasionally, we can introduce a much longer delay than usual.

 *Modification*: